fork-archive-hub/surveo/server/README.md

     "protection": {
-        "captcha": Boolean - status of captcha protection "ipRestriction": Boolean - status of ip restriction protection },
+        "captcha": Boolean - status of captcha protection "ipRestriction": Boolean - status of ip restriction protection }
     "questions": Array<Question> [
         Question {
-            "_id": id of the question
+            "_id": String - id of the question
             "text": String - text of the question "answers": Array<Answer> [
                 Answer {
-                    "_id": id of the answer
-                    "text": String - text of the answer "index": Number - unique number of question used to order answers "votes": Number - number of votes to given answer }
+                    "_id": String - id of the answer "text": String - text of the answer "index": Number - unique number of answer used to order answers "votes": Number - number of votes to given answer }
             ]